Student Charter 2022/2023

 • Meet its statutory responsibilities regarding equality and safeguarding to provide a safe and secure learning environment, including suicide safer approaches.

-• Develop a Programme for implementing policies for violence against women, domestic abuse, and sexual violence.
+• Ensure University policies reflect ongoing work to tackle violence against women, domestic abuse, and sexual violence.

 • Provide information on where students can access financial support.